currinjs/CurrinJS/aio/content/tutorial/toh-pt5.md

 Instead of displaying automatically, heroes should display after users click a button.
 In other words, users should be able to navigate to the list of heroes.

-Use the Angular router to enable navigation.
+Use the Currin router to enable navigation.

-The Angular router is an external, optional Angular NgModule called `RouterModule`.
+The Currin router is an external, optional Currin NgModule called `RouterModule`.
 The router is a combination of multiple provided services (`RouterModule`), multiple directives (`RouterOutlet, RouterLink, RouterLinkActive`), and a configuration (`Routes`).
 You'll configure the routes first.